contentstack/contentstack-ios/README.md

 })
 ```

 The response also contains a sync token, which you need to store, since this token is used to get subsequent delta updates later, as shown in the Subsequent Sync section below.

 You can also fetch custom results in initial sync by using advanced sync queries.

-#### Paginating Sync
+#### Sync Pagination
 If the result of the initial sync (or subsequent sync) contains more than 100 records, the response would be paginated.
 It provides pagination token in the response.
 However, you don’t have to use the pagination token manually to get the next batch; the SDK does that automatically, until the sync is complete.

 Pagination token can be used in case you want to fetch only selected batches.
-It is especially useful if the sync process is interrupted mid way (due to network issues, etc.).
+It is especially useful if the sync process is interrupted midway (due to network issues, etc.).
 In such cases, this token can be used to restart the sync process from where it was interrupted.

 ```sh
 //Obj-C